BEFORE A DISASTER STRIKES

 Consider including the following items when putting together your disaster supply kit:

 - At least a 3-day supply of water (1 gallon per person per day).
 Store water in sealed, unbreakable containers.
 Replace every 6 months.

-At schools, offices and hospitals, preparedness plans are especially important due to the large number of people on hand and the large amount of glass at many sites.
+At schools, offices, shopping malls and hospitals, preparedness plans are especially important due to the large number of people on hand.
 Know the safest place for you to shelter in place and make sure others know their assigned location as well.
-At shopping malls, indoor pools and gymnasiums, long spanning buildings are commonly found.
-These locations can be dangerous because the entire roof can been supported by the outside walls.
-If caught in such an open building, the restroom may be the best place to take shelter.

 After the Storm